gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 ![img alt](./img/swap_step1.png)

-`2 step`:  A user sends an `ExecuteOrder` message to the swap contract.The swap contract just calculates the amount of tokens a user will receive and saves the new state of the liquidity poll.
+`2 step`:  A user sends an `ExecuteOrder` message to the swap contract.
+The swap contract just calculates the amount of tokens a user will receive and saves the new state of the liquidity poll.
 ![img alt](./img/swap_step2.png)

 `3 step`:  A user sends a `Withdraw` message to the swap contract and receives tokens B. The situation here is the same as in the first step.